CARBON FOOTPRINTING

 Identifying what data to collect

-We work closely with you throughout, providing tools and guidance to help you understand what data is required, from what sources, how to collate the best-quality data
+We support you to gather data on the identified emission releasing activities, providing user-friendly tools and guidance to help you understand what data is required, from what sources and how to provide the best data for an accurate carbon footprint.

 Find out more